elenapeng/HLM-and-Bayesian-Analysis/README.md

 # HLM-and-Bayesian-Analysis
-Hierarchical Linear Modeling for Peng et al. 2018 and Bayesian Multilevel Modeling with brm.
+Hierarchical Linear Models for the publication (Peng et al. 2018) and Bayesian Multilevel Modeling with brm.